byte-pushers/bytepushers-js-obj-extensions/README.md

     };
     //Your code replaces the (someArray) portion
 ```
-You will use the same logic for testing whether resulting code comes back in a date format with this code:
+You will use the same logic for testing whether resulting code comes back true for a date to be defined as true:
 ```javascript
     Object.isDate = function (someDate) {
         var result = false;